 What the Output Contains

-- License Required status: NO LICENSE REQUIRED / LICENSE REQUIRED / CONDITIONAL
+- License Required status: NO LICENSE REQUIRED / LICENSE REQUIRED / CONDITIONAL.

 - Applicable license exceptions and their availability.